2013 Boston Red Sox season: Game 2, October 13

 Tiger pitching again came out strong, with starter Max Scherzer holding the Red Sox hitless through five innings.
 At the end of the fifth inning, the Red Sox had not recorded a base hit but had held Detroit to only one run, making the game look very similar circumstantially to Game 1.
 However, Red Sox starter Clay Buchholz gave up home runs to Miguel Cabrera and Alex Avila in the top of the 6th, widening the Tigers' lead to five runs.
 The Red Sox scrounged out one run in the bottom of the 6th, a Dustin Pedroia RBI double which seemed insignificant at the time but would prove crucial later.
 Neither team scored in the seventh inning.
 In the bottom of the eighth inning, the Red Sox were able to load the bases, and David Ortiz crushed a two-out grand slam to tie the score at 5–5 off the first pitch from new Detroit pitcher Joaquín Benoit.
 The home run provided one of the 2013 season's most enduring images, when Tigers outfielder (and Ortiz's close friend) Torii Hunter dove over the wall into the Red Sox' bullpen in an attempt to catch the ball, resulting in his legs being completely vertical while Boston Police officer Steve Horgan lifted his arms in celebration.
 Following the home run, Mike Napoli struck out to stop the bleeding for the Tigers.
 Boston closer Koji Uehara held Detroit hitless in the top of the ninth inning.
 Jonny Gomes started off the Red Sox offense in the bottom of the ninth with a single.
 Gomes was then able to advance to second base on a flubbed fielding play.
 Gomes then took third base on a Rick Porcello wild pitch, and easily scored the winning run on a walk-off hit from Jarrod Saltalamacchia, capping the stunning comeback.

-Earlier in the day, the New England Patriots had a stunning comeback of their own, with quarterback Tom Brady throwing a touchdown with 5 seconds left to beat the New Orleans Saints at home by a score of 30–27.
-The dual-victory was renowned as one of the most sensational days in Boston sports history, and will be remembered for some time.
+Earlier in the day, the New England Patriots had a comeback of their own, with quarterback Tom Brady throwing a touchdown with 5 seconds left to beat the New Orleans Saints at home by a score of 30–27.
+The dual-victory is still remembered as a significant moment in Boston sports history.